The Skinny On Fat

 Not only is fat a major element of the membrane that surrounds and protects your cells, it’s also a vital component of certain hormones, it’s essential for absorption of vitamins A, D, E and K, and it protects your organs.
 Certain fats also play an important anti-inflammatory role.
-And, one of the key benefits of fat is that it helps satiate you, keeping you full longer and making you less likely to snack later on, which can boost weight loss.
+And, one of the key benefits of fat is that it helps satiate you, keeping you full longer and making you less likely to snack later on, which can help with your weight management goals.

 These fats can harm you and increase your risk of disease, so avoid them: